sailfishos/docs.sailfishos.org/Support/Help_Articles/Managing_Sailfish_OS/Updating_Sailfish_OS/README.md

 ## Update using the command line

-Let's download and install the OS update by initiating the process from the command line (Terminal app) instead of the menu page "Settings > System > Sailfish OS updates".
+Let's download and install the OS update by initiating the process from the command line (Terminal app) instead of the menu page "_Settings > System > Sailfish OS updates_".
 In this way, some checks are by-passed which may allow the update to work okay.

 Please read this **[help article](/Support/Help_Articles/Enabling_Developer_Mode/)** first and do as instructed in it.
 It explains how to enable and disable the **Developer mode**.
 Developer mode makes access deeper to Sailfish OS possible by allowing you to get the super-user rights ("root" rights).
 Also, it installs the **Terminal application** to the device.